It is easy to assume that you are never going to encounter a real dental emergency that requires dental glue.

 Can you use superglue on teeth?

-‘Superglue' is the commercial name for cyanoacrylate adhesives meant for a range of household and medical purposes.
-This type of adhesive is not meant for internal use, so don't use superglue as a dental glue.
+‘Superglue' is the commercial name for cyanoacrylate adhesives meant for some household and medical purposes.
+This type of adhesive is not meant for internal use.
+Don't use superglue as a dental glue.
 Some people may even have an asthmatic or a skin reaction as soon as they come in contact with superglue.

 Superglue may also have a serious reaction with different types of natural fibers, for example, cotton which is commonly used in dental procedures.
 These reactions exacerbate the release of toxic fumes and may even lead to combustion,